rvandoosselaer/Blocks/README.md

 ### Physics support

 Add the generated collision meshes to the physics space of your application to create and simulate solid environments.
+Blocks uses the [Minie](https://jmonkeystore.com/38308161-c3cf-4e23-8754-528ca8387c11) physics library for real-time physics simulation.

 ### Optimized for performance